 Besides spending time soaking in the hot tub and swimming in the heated pool, you’ll want to watch for native wildlife like elk, blacktail deer, bobcats, mountain goats and maybe even a cougar, if you’re lucky.
 Owner Steven Cadematori says, “There are times when we have more animals here than people.”

-During weekends and holidays you’ll be treated to bonfires, movie nights, karaoke and more in the evenings.
+During weekends and holidays, you’ll be treated to bonfires, movie nights, karaoke and more in the evenings.
 In winter you can try skiing or snowboarding at nearby Crystal Mountain, just 7 ½ miles away or explore the snow-drenched wonderland just outside your door on snowshoes you rent at Alta Crystal.
-Weather and snowfall is very unpredictable in this area, so much so that a couple of years ago Crystal Mountain hosted skiers through part of July.
+Weather and snowfall are very unpredictable in this area, so much so that a couple of years ago Crystal Mountain hosted skiers through part of July.

 Between late May and early November (usually), Crystal Mountain Resort has an abundance of summer activities you can try.
-Disc golf, horseback riding, hiking and mountain biking all make this destination just as much fun in the sun as it is in the snow.
+Disc golf, horseback riding, hiking, and mountain biking all make this destination just as much fun in the sun as it is in the snow.
 All year long you can ride the Mt.
-Rainier Gondola, which climbs 2,500 feet up the mountain over meadows, wildflowers and wildlife.
+Rainier Gondola, which climbs 2,500 feet up the mountain over meadows, wildflowers, and wildlife.
 At the top of the ride, you’re only 12 miles from Mt.
-Rainier – you can feel the crisp chill she sheds off her slopes even on an 80 degree day.
+Rainier – you can feel the crisp chill she sheds off her slopes even on an 80-degree day.
 You can sit and savor the view or dine at the Summit House.